-

 1. Processor and Memory:

-- Under the hood, the LG GD900 Crystal was powered by a Qualcomm MSM7200A chipset, featuring a 528 MHz ARM11 processor and an Adreno 130 GPU.
-This hardware configuration was typical for mid- to high-end smartphones of its time, and it provided sufficient performance for most tasks.
+In terms of the inner workings, the LG GD900 Crystal was powered by a Qualcomm MSM7200A chipset that had a 528 MHz ARM11 processor and an Adreno 130 GPU.
+Said hardware was typical among mid- to high-end smartphones of the time and was sufficient in providing the required hit for most tasks.

-- The phone came with 1.5 GB of internal storage, which could be expanded via a microSD card slot, supporting cards up to 32 GB.
-The GD900 Crystal also featured 128 MB of RAM, which, while modest by today’s standards, was adequate for running the phone’s operating system and apps smoothly.
+With 1.5 GB of internal storage, the phone was expandable with a microSD card slot supporting cards up to 32 GB.
+It also had 128 MB of RAM, which, in today’s world, might be considered paltry but was sufficient for running the phone’s OS and applications relatively smoothly.

 2. Connectivity:

-- The LG GD900 Crystal offered a range of connectivity options, including 3G HSDPA, Wi-Fi 802.11 b/g, Bluetooth 2.1 with A2DP, and USB 2.0.
-These connectivity features were standard for high-end phones at the time, allowing users to stay connected and transfer data with ease.
+The LG GD900 Crystal had a plethora of connectivity options.
+Among these were 3G HSDPA, Wi-Fi 802.11 b/g, Bluetooth 2.1 A2DP, and USB 2.0.
+These connectivity features were all-star ingredients in any high-end phone of that era, ensuring that users could stay connected, transfer data with ease, and perform other tasks smoothly.

 3. Camera:

-- The camera also supported video recording at WVGA resolution (800 x 480 pixels) at 30 frames per second.
-The video quality was decent for its time, though it was not on par with dedicated video cameras.
-The camera app offered a variety of shooting modes and settings, allowing users to customize their photography experience.
+The camera also facilitated video recording at full WVGA resolution (800 x 480 pixels) at 30 fps.
+For its time, the video was good enough, albeit not comparable to real video cameras.
+The camera application included tons of shooting modes and options to customize the user photography experience.

-- One downside was the lack of a front-facing camera, which limited the phone’s appeal for video calls and selfies, both of which were becoming increasingly popular at the time.
+Another drawback was the lack of a front-facing camera, making the phone less compelling for video calling and selfies—both of which were gaining popularity at the decade.

 4. Battery Life: